Frequently Asked Questions

 Larger performances, including recitals and concerts, are held in the Gallagher Student Center Theater and Bellarmine Chapel.
 Ensembles frequently perform in other venues throughout the greater Cincinnati metropolitan area.

 Xavier's music graduates have obtained positions as music teachers of early childhood, middle childhood, or adolescent/young adult age levels in the schools, organists/choir directors and performers or teach privately in music studios.
 Others have continued their studies at the graduate level or have accepted positions in the field of music merchandising or with arts organizations.
 With interdisciplinary studies in the Williams College of Business, interested students can lay the foundation for future careers in music administration as well.
 See Alumni Outcomes for additional information.

 How do I enroll in a music degree program?

 For more information about applying to the Music & Theatre Department, please visit our Admissions page.

 What music degrees does Xavier offer?

-We offer two undergraduate degree programs:
+We offer three undergraduate degree programs: